dojo/docs/quickstart/custom-builds.rst

 #.
 First, it groups together modules into ''layers''.
 A layer, which is one big .js file, loads faster than the individual .js modules that comprise it
 #.
 Second, it ''interns'' external non-JavaScript files.
 This is most important for Dijit templates, which are kept in a separate HTML file.
 Interning pulls the entire file in and assigns it to a string.
 #.
 Third, it smooshes the layer down with ShrinkSafe.
-ShrinkSafe removes unneeded whitepsace and comments, and compacts variable names down to smaller ones.
+ShrinkSafe removes unneeded whitespace and comments, and compacts variable names down to smaller ones.
 This file downloads and parses faster than the original.
 #.
 Finally, it copies all non-layered scripts to the appropriate places.
 While this doesn't speed anything up, it ensures that all Dojo modules can be loaded, even if not present in a layer.
 If you use a particular module only once or twice, keeping it out of the layers makes those layers load faster.

 The catch?
 You have to designate the modules in each layer with a ''profile'', which is something like a Makefile or Ant script.
 But that's not too hard if you know your app well.